SQL Formatter:

 Is my SQL query sent to a server?

-No. Your SQL query never leaves your browser.
-The formatter uses only client-side JavaScript to parse and format your input.
+No. In the Best Answer Hub SQL Formatter, your SQL query never leaves your browser.
+It uses only client-side JavaScript to parse and format your input.
 There are no network requests, no analytics pings containing your query text, and no cloud processing.
-You can verify this by opening your browser's Network tab in Developer Tools — you will see zero outgoing requests when you format or validate SQL.
+You can verify this by opening your browser's Network tab in Developer Tools.
+You will see zero outgoing requests when you format or validate SQL.

 Does the formatter support stored procedures and triggers?

-The formatter handles standard SQL statements — SELECT, INSERT, UPDATE, DELETE, CREATE TABLE, ALTER TABLE, DROP, and common DDL/DML — very well across all supported dialects.
+The Best Answer Hub SQL Formatter handles standard SQL statements (SELECT, INSERT, UPDATE, DELETE, CREATE TABLE, ALTER TABLE, DROP, and common DDL/DML) very well across all supported dialects.
 For stored procedures, triggers, functions, and complex procedural blocks (PL/pgSQL, T-SQL blocks, MySQL procedures), the formatter will format the SQL portions correctly but may not perfectly handle procedural control-flow syntax like DECLARE, BEGIN/END blocks, cursors, and exception handlers.
 For procedural code, dedicated IDE formatters like pgAdmin or SQL Server Management Studio may provide better results.

 What are common SQL syntax errors and how do I fix them?

-The most common error is unbalanced parentheses — every opening parenthesis must have a matching closing parenthesis.
-The formatter detects these instantly.
-Another common issue is unclosed string quotes — every single quote that starts a string literal must have a matching closing single quote.
+The most common error is unbalanced parentheses: every opening parenthesis must have a matching closing parenthesis.
+The Best Answer Hub SQL Formatter detects these instantly.
+Another common issue is unclosed string quotes: every single quote that starts a string literal must have a matching closing single quote.
 Missing commas between columns in SELECT lists, missing table names after FROM or JOIN, and misplaced semicolons are also frequent.
 The validator catches parentheses and quote balance issues; for semantic errors like missing tables, you will need to test against your actual database.

 Does the formatter support large SQL files?

-Yes, the formatter can handle SQL queries and scripts up to several megabytes in size, limited only by your browser's memory and JavaScript engine performance.
+Yes.
+The Best Answer Hub SQL Formatter can handle SQL queries and scripts up to several megabytes in size, limited only by your browser's memory and JavaScript engine performance.
 For files under 1 MB, formatting is effectively instant on any modern device.
 For very large migration scripts or schema dumps over 5 MB, you may notice a brief processing delay because the formatter runs in the main thread.
-For files under 100 KB, formatting is effectively instant on any modern laptop or phone.
+For most files (migration scripts, schema dumps, and stored procedure libraries), the results are instant.

 How does this SQL Formatter compare to IDE formatters?